grapemoli/cmd_line_chess/README.md

 1. Use design patterns
 2. Dynamic / Linear Programming if possible
 3. NAMESPACES ??
+4. Please use folders to seperate code accordingly

 ## Savepoints
 1. Create UML <--